bel2abm/bel2abm/installation.md

 (example: DEFINE NAMESPACE Cell AS URL "file:///C:/Users/abcuser/Desktop/bel2abm-master/SORL1 Case Study/CELL.belns")

-Then, CD into the installation of the OpenBEL Framework and run
+Then, CD into the installation of the OpenBEL Framework and compile the APP_SORLA.bel file.
+To do this, run

 Windows